gorgeous-george/dummy_shop/development_log.md

 - adding new applications to INSTALLED_APPS in "storage" settings

 #### 3.2 Creating models

+- creating/updating models for "shop" and "storage"
+- registering models at admin.py
+- rebuilding docker-compose
+- connecting to "shop" and "storage" containers to apply migrations

 #### 3.3 Creating templates

 #### 3.4 Creating views

 #### 3.5 Configuring urls